spearwolf/eventize/README.md

 const ε = eventize({})
 ```

-or, if you are more familiar with class-based objects
+or, if you are more familiar with class-based objects, you can use

 ```js
 import {Eventize} from '@spearwolf/eventize'